How to cure acne

 Good habits, such as controlling your skin’s oiliness and preventing skin irritation, may also help to keep acne away for good.

-If you’re prone to acne, it’s best to talk to your healthcare provider or schedule an appointment with a dermatologist to learn about your options.
+If you’re prone to acne, it’s best to talk to your healthcare provider or connect with a dermatology provider to learn about your options.

 References: